jundalisay/superb/content/en/research/constitutions/us/amendment-11.md

 Section 2.
 The Congress shall have the power to enforce this article by appropriate legislation.

-AMENDMENT 16 - Passed by Congress July 2, 1909.
+Amendment 16 - Passed by Congress July 2, 1909.
 Ratified February 3, 1913.

 Note: Article I, section 9, of the Constitution was modified by amendment 16.

 The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.

-AMENDMENT 17 - Passed by Congress May 13, 1912.
+Amendment 17 - Passed by Congress May 13, 1912.
 Ratified April 8, 1913.

 Note: Article 1, section 3, of the Constitution was modified by the 17th amendment.